Here’s a 7 Step Guide to designing and implementing a Project Methodology.

 1. What is your objective?

 When organizations decide to implement a project methodology it tends to be for some or all of the following objectives; standardization, improve proficiency and increase successful delivery.
 Begin by clarifying your objectives and from there design your methodology to achieve them.

 2. Design to meet your objectives:

 Get a group of individuals together to discuss the ideal design of the methodology.
 By involving the people that will be affected by the implementation you will get a wider pool of ideas and reduce the impact of any change that needs to be made.
 Lots of ideas will add great value to the end methodology result.

 Take into consideration every step that needs to be completed in order to reach your objectives and put it into a plan.
 Once the plan has been developed make sure it is followed.

 When undertaking a new process, practices, methods etc. the design may look great but actually using it may bring some problems out of the woodwork.
 Once the testing has been done and all issues have been noted and rectified the implementation of the methodology can move on.

 Training can sometimes be overlooked and is known to be one of the major failures associated with implementing any methodology.
-Stakeholders and anyone involved in a project needs to be fully trained up on the new methodology and how best to use it.
+Stakeholders and anyone involved in a project need to be fully trained on the new methodology and how best to use it.

 It is important that everyone follows the methodology closely to ensure long term success.
 Having regular project management meetings along with other methods of communication to ensure that all individuals involved in the methodology are following it without fail.
 It may be difficult to get everyone to buy into the methodology at the off-set but soon they will see the benefits and any initial adoption issues will be replaced with positives.